 The incidence of high triglycerides level demonstrates that 75.41% of subjects suffered from the complication of hypertriglyceridemia.
 Along with that 45.35% of urban and 30.06% of rural population had the issue of high triglyceride levels.

-Table 4 To determine the statistical association between triglycerides levels and urban vs rural area.
+Table 4.
+To determine the statistical association between triglycerides levels and urban vs rural area.